 (Los Angeles Times)

 Not everything is bleak for first gen college students, though.
 Some states, such as California, are heavily investing in their education.
-First generation college students statistics from 2018 prove this statement; 4,305 of the 8,616 bachelor’s degrees awarded at UC Irvine last year went to students whose parents aren’t college-educated.
+For example, most recent first generation student statistics show that 4,305 out of 8,616 bachelor’s degrees awarded at UC Irvine went to students whose parents weren’t college-educated.

 (Inside Higher Ed)

 On the other hand, only 84% of non-first-generation students think that.
 Moreover, facts about the US college dropout rate tell us that 20% of students who quit college have finished 75% of their degree requirements.